abhilashreddychitiki/banking-microservices-system/README.md

 ## Development

 Each service can be developed and run independently.
 Refer to the README in each service directory for specific instructions.

+## Production Deployment

+For production deployment instructions, see [PRODUCTION.md](PRODUCTION.md).

+The production deployment includes:

+- Containerization with Docker
+- Orchestration with Docker Compose (can be extended to Kubernetes)
+- Monitoring with Prometheus and Grafana
+- Centralized logging with ELK Stack
+- SSL/TLS encryption
+- Environment-specific configurations
+- Scaling capabilities

+## Security Features

+- JWT-based authentication
+- Role-based access control
+- API rate limiting
+- Circuit breakers for resilience
+- Secure password storage with BCrypt
+- HTTPS for all external communication

 ## License